NirajPudasaini/awesome-maniskill/README.md

 # Awesome ManiSkill Papers

 A curated list of academic papers that utilize the [ManiSkill](https://github.com/haosulab/ManiSkill) framework, categorized by year of publication.
+Part of the lists are taken from : https://www.maniskill.ai/research

 ## Table of Contents